jijiduc/Chess_database/README.md

 # Chess Database

 ## Description
-This project is a micro-project for the Relational Database course, aimed at designing and implementing a relational database centered on chess players, tournaments, and related activities.
+This project is a micro-project for the 201.3 - Relational Database course, lectured by Professor Renault Richardet, is aimed at designing and implementing a relational database centered on chess players, tournaments, and related activities.

 ---

 ## Project Objectives
 ### Idea: A Chess Players Database
-This project focuses on organizing and managing data related to chess players, clubs, tournaments, games, and their performances over time.
+This project focuses on organizing and managing data related to chess players, clubs, tournaments, games, and their encounter during tounrnaments.
 The system aims to provide a structured view of chess data for analysis and tracking purposes.

 ---